 If you want to know more about the bands playing this year’s Memphis In May music fest, she’s already done the research for you: check out the Who Is Playing At Beale Street Music Festival?
 Guide

 Top photo by Sean Davis.
 Below photos by Joey Miller.

 Memphis is still in the middle of winter right now, but we officially can’t wait to groove, clap, and schvitz our way through Memphis In May’s Beale Street Music Festival 2020.
 In honor of the lineup announcement this week, here’s your comprehensive guide to one of our favorite weekends of the year.

 The Nitty Gritty

 Tickets are on sale, and you can purchase GA three-day passes starting at $145 and VIP experience packages starting at $699.
-Add on the official BSMF poster for $30 to your ticket checkout.
+Add the official BSMF poster to your ticket checkout for $30.

 Beale Street Music Festival single day tickets are on sale as of February and are $65 with fees.